atreyasha/sentiment-argument-mining/src/argumentation.md

 $ python3 predict_UNSC --model-dir ./model_logs/2020_03_17_09_17_44_MSL512_grid_train/model_1.h5
 ```

 Under the default maximum sequence length of `512` tokens, this process will produce a clean human-readable `json` file, specifically `./data/UNSC/pred/pred_clean_512.json`, where each key maps to a speech id and the value of the key represents the tokenized version of the speech along with token-based argumentation classifications.

-This can be used for further semantic analysis on how the classifier performed on the UNSC corpus.
+This `json` file already comes pre-packaged within this repository.
+This file can be used for semantic analyses on how the classifier performed on the UNSC corpus.

 ### 4. Visualization